PLANNING FOR AND CONDUCTING WEDDINGS

 CITY EAST QLD 4002

 C. If you did not apply for their certificate at the time of lodging the official documents, remind the couple that they can apply to the government for an official extract of their marriage certificate.
 Certificates take 10 business days – or 2 business days for urgent applications – and cost around $37 for certified copy or extract, around $50 for Commemorative Certificate).
-Feel free to share this application form web page with the couple – Online application for Wedding Certificate
+Share the following link with the couple – Online application for Wedding Certificate

-D. If the couple have requested an announcement in the RECORD (SDA Church magazine in Australia), notify them as soon as you can as it can take a couple of months for the announcement to appear in print.
+D. If the couple have requested an announcement in the RECORD (SDA Church magazine in Australia), ensure you send this notification as soon as you can as it can take a couple of months for the announcement to appear in print.
 It is advisable to send the announcement or register it online in at or before the time of the wedding to speed things up (you may need to ask the couple for a photo to send with the RECORD announcement).